Company Seven.

-"Choosing a Telescope: Advice for Anyone Seeking to Buy A Telescope"
+Choosing a Telescope: Advice for Anyone Seeking to Buy

-Copyright 1994, Revised Feb.
-2006, All Rights Reserved
+Copyright 1994, Revised Dec.
+2010, All Rights Reserved

-After you buy: for reasons including permitted access to observing sites, for security in numbers at night, and to obtain help in learning the hobby we urge you to participate in astronomy club events, especially their star watch activities which are usually open to members and the public for free.
+Considerations After You Buy: for reasons including permitted access to observing sites, for security in numbers at night, and to obtain help in learning the hobby we urge you to participate in astronomy club events, especially their star watch activities which are usually open to members and the public for free.
 And to learn more about what can be seen in the night sky, and how to observe you may refer to many on line sources including our own observing planning aids page, or you can perform a search by entering your state and "astronomy club" in an Internet search engine.

 Not only will the loss of interest in the instrument result in the loss of money, but it is far worse when any fascination that one might have ever had about this hobby is destroyed.

-1. Introduction: Telescopes Are Tools Our first contact with a newcomer calling or visiting our showroom often starts out with them introducing themselves with something like "I want to buy a beginner telescope" or "I want to buy a telescope for $XXX, what do you have?"
-While most of us who work for Company Seven probably started into the hobby years ago with asking similar questions, now we relate that approach akin to greeting the staff in a hardware store with "Hi, I want to buy a tool and I have $50 to spend - what do you recommend?"
-That approach reveals nothing about what one hopes to accomplish, and it may arbitrarily limit what you are offered by most salesmen elsewhere.
+There is no such thing as a beginner's telescope anymore than there are beginner's hammers.
+Our first contact with most newcomers who call or visit our showroom often starts out with them introducing themselves with something like “I want to buy a beginner telescope” or “I want to buy a telescope for $XXX, what do you have?”
+While most of us who work for Company Seven probably started into the hobby years ago asking similar questions, we now relate that approach akin to greeting the staff in a hardware store with “Hi, I want to buy a tool today and I have $50 to spend, what do you recommend?”
+There is no such thing as a beginner's telescope anymore than there is a beginner's hammer or a beginner's screwdriver; there are cheap tools and then there are tools that work well and last longer than others.
+The approach of shopping by price or by what some might market as a beginner telescope reveals nothing about what the user might hope to accomplish with their new telescope, and it may arbitrarily limit what you are offered by most salesmen elsewhere.
+The approach that is much more likely to produce a good result requires one to start thinking of telescopes as a tool, with each model having specific strengths and weakness.
+Beyond that also understand there is no one telescope that can do it all for you in either astronomy or for nature watching, even the Hubble Space Telescope has it's strengths and weaknesses.
+And so just as when picking a tool, when your task requires a $100 table saw then you should buy (or rent) that table saw.

 Resolving Power: reveal fine detail on a distant object, or those smaller than the eye alone can perceive.

-Terrestrial (or "spotting") telescopes differ from astronomical telescopes primarily in the facts that spotting telescopes are generally more compact and rugged for extreme ease of transport in the field, and spotting telescopes incorporate an image erecting prism to present an image that appears right side up and correct left to right.
+Terrestrial (or “spotting”) telescopes differ from astronomical telescopes primarily in the facts that spotting telescopes are generally more compact and rugged for extreme ease of transport in the field, and spotting telescopes incorporate an image erecting prism to present an image that appears right side up and correct left to right.
 While the image from most astronomical telescopes may appear upside down, and or inverted left to right.
 This is not a great concern because astronomers care more about the quality of an image than it's orientation.
-And after all, how many people would even know they were looking at an Jupiter upside down?
+And after all, how many people would even know they were looking at Jupiter upside down?
 The eyepiece is at a convenient position on most Newtonian telescopes, but it is at the rear of the tube of Refracting and Catadioptric telescopes.
-So to provide more comfortable observing through Refracting and Catadioptric telescopes these are usually furnished with a 90 degree angled mirror or prism accessory ("Diagonal" or "Zenith Prism") installed between the focuser of a telescope and an eyepiece.
+So to provide more comfortable observing through Refracting and Catadioptric telescopes these are usually furnished with a 90 degree angled mirror or prism accessory (Diagonal or Zenith Prism) installed between the focuser of a telescope and an eyepiece.
 The Diagonal diverts the cone of light coming out of the of the telescope to a more comfortable viewing position, this is especially helpful if you are looking at an object overhead in the sky with these telescopes.
 A good quality Diagonal may account for some barely perceptible light loss, but the convenience provided by it will be well worth it.
 The Diagonal accessory is not compatible with most Newtonian telescopes since the Newtonian lacks the back focus distance needed to pass the light through the extra distance taken up by the Diagonal and reach the eyepiece.

 Top Left: Normal view.
 Top Right: Erect and Reversed - typical in an astronomical refracting or Catadioptric telescope with Diagonal,